Gallican Rite: Later history

+The later history of the Gallican rite is obscure and filled with liturgical anarchy.
+France had no clear capital; Toledo occasionally tried to impose liturgical law, but only over Visigothic areas, and without much success.
+The Councils of Vannes (465), Agde (506), Vaison (529), Tours (567), Auxerre (578), and Mâcon (581, 623) made attempts at imposing liturgical consistency, but only at a local level.
+In the 7th century, Columbanus's missionaries likely introduced Irish elements to the rite.

+Throughout this period, there was a slow process of Romanization in the Gallican rite, accelerated in the 8th century by Boniface.
+Nearly all the Gallican books of the later Merovingian period, which are all that are left, contain many Roman elements.
+The 1913 Catholic Encyclopedia speculates that some of these represent originally Gallican liturgies with Roman elements introduced, while evaluating others, such as the Gelasian Sacramentary and the Missale Francorum, as Roman liturgies with Gallican additions and adaptations.

 The Roman Liturgy was adopted at Metz in the time of Chrodegang (742–66).
 The Roman chant was introduced about 760, and by a decree of Pepin of Herstal, Mayor of the Palace, quoted in Charlemagne's Admonitio generalis in 789, the Gallican chant was abolished in its favour.
-Pope Adrian I between 784 and 791 sent to Charlemagne at his own request a copy of what was considered to be the Gregorian Sacramentary, but which certainly represented the Roman use of the end of the 8th century.
+Pope Hadrian I between 784 and 791 sent to Charlemagne at his own request a copy of what was considered to be the Gregorian Sacramentary, but which certainly represented the Roman use of the end of the 8th century.
 This book, which was far from complete, was edited and supplemented by the addition of a large amount of matter derived from the Gallican books and from the Roman book known as the Gelasian Sacramentary, which had been gradually supplanting the Gallican.
 It is probable that the editor was Alcuin of York, Charlemagne's principal liturgical advisor.
 Copies were distributed throughout Charlemagne's empire, and this "composite liturgy", as Duchesne describes, "from its source in the Imperial chapel spread throughout all the churches of the Frankish Empire and at length, finding its way to Rome gradually supplanted there the ancient use."
 More than half a century later, when Charles the Bald wished to see what the ancient Gallican Rite had been like, it was necessary to import Hispanic priests to celebrate it in his presence.
-Subsequently, with the Normans the Gallican rite in the Kingdom of Sicily is the official liturgy.
+Subsequently, with the Normans in the Kingdom of Sicily, the Gallican rite was the official form of liturgy.